 Merchandising best practices

-The open shelving of Byte stores and the flexible nature of the Byte platform, allows you to sell a wide range of products.
+The open shelving of Byte stores and the flexible nature of the Byte platform, allow you to sell a wide range of products.
 There are some guidelines to ensure the products are read accurately by the Byte store's antennas to ensure inventory is accurate.

 Merchandising Guidelines